Avnu/OpenAvnu/lib/avtp_pipeline/README.md

 ### Building just AVTP AVDECC support
 - $ make avtp_avdecc

-Binaries will be installed in lib/avtp_pipeline/build_avdecc/bin.
+Binaries will be installed in lib/avtp_pipeline/build/bin.
+Build files will be in the lib/avtp_pipeline/build_avdecc directory, to avoid interfering with the AVTP Pipeline build files.

 The openavb_avdecc binary needs to be run in addition to the AVTP pipeline binary (openavb_harness or openavb_host) for AVDECC to be supported.